Purvanchal expressway route, map, distance, and status in 2025

 Tree plantations: 4.50 lakh

-Rainwater Harvesting: RWH pits constructed as required by geological conditions in the ROW at every 500 m.
+Rainwater Harvesting: RWH pits are constructed as required by geological conditions in the ROW at every 500 m.

 Lighting: Lighting at interchanges, flyovers, major bridges, minor bridges and underpasses with solar backup